ziqbal/serialWizard/README.md

 serialWizard
 ============

-A single python script to transport serial port data and serve it via http to a web client with several demos to visualise the data.
+A single cross platform python script to transport serial port data and serve it via http to a web client with several demos to visualise the data.

 On Microsoft Windows copy the files into a folder in your PythonXYZ installation.